 Before going into depth, we should know what a strong password is and how we would know if our password is strong enough or not.

 A strong password is a password with a high level of security and a long length.
-It should be formed with at least 12 characters and contain one capital letter, one lowercase letter, one uppercase letter, one number, and one unique character.
+It should be formed with at least 12 characters and contain one capital letter, lowercase letter, uppercase letter, number, and unique character.
 It should not be easy to guess and break.

 Using a strong password can stop any unauthorized person from accessing your site.
 An ideal way to ensure that your site is protected from hackers is to make sure you follow these while creating a password: